SurPun/AWS-Developer-Associate/Section 19: AWS Integration & Messaging: SQS, SNS & Kinesis/Notes.md

 - ReceiveMessageWaitTimeSeconds: Long Polling
 - ChangeMessageVisibility: change the message timeout
 - Batch APls for SendMessage, DeleteMessage, ChangeMessage Visibility helps decrease your costs

+## 222. SQS - FIFO Queues

+Amazon SQS — FIFO Queue

+- FIFO = First In First Out (ordering of messages in the queue)
+- Limited throughput: 300 msg/s without batching, 3000 msg/s with
+- Exactly-once send capability (by removing duplicates)
+- Messages are processed in order by the consumer